How to Save Money on an Engagement Ring? January 14, 2020 – Posted in: Jewelry Blog

 These vary from one jeweler or vendor to another and might be time-based.
 The trick is to understand why a ring is discounted or offered as a special deal.
 Maybe it’s a style that’s hard to sell or the piece features some blemishes you should be aware of.

 With this in mind, Estate Diamond Jewelry’s promotions are a great example of the discounts and special offers you should look for.
 The company may shave off 10% of the price on special days and the offer rings with a negotiable price.
-We have a running 5% promotion that applies throughout the year (PROMOCODE: 5OFF).
+Our store, for example, has a running 5% promotion that applies throughout the year (PROMOCODE: 5OFF).

 Okay, 5% might not sound like much, but you should do quick math to determine how much you’re saving.
 Say, your eyes are set on a $5,000 ring.
 With 5% off you save a significant chunk of change.
 Not to mention the savings if your budget allows for a $10K or $15K ring.